sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/entities.md

 | labels     |      |
 -------------|------
 description  | Custom attributes to include with observation data in events that you can use for response and web UI view filtering.<br><br>If you include labels in your event data, you can filter [API responses][14], [sensuctl responses][15], and [web UI views][23] based on them.
 In other words, labels allow you to create meaningful groupings for your data.<br><br>Limit labels to metadata you need to use for response filtering.
 For complex, non-identifying metadata that you will *not* need to use in response filtering, use annotations rather than labels.{{% notice note %}}
 **NOTE**: For labels that you define in agent.yml or backend.yml, the keys are automatically modified to use all lower-case letters.
-For example, if you define the label `proxyType: "website"` in agent.yml or backend.yml, it will be listed as `proxytype: "website"` in entity definitions.
-Key cases are **not** modified for labels you define with a command line flag or an environment variable.
+For example, if you define the label `proxyType: "website"` in agent.yml or backend.yml, it will be listed as `proxytype: "website"` in entity definitions.<br><br>Key cases are **not** modified for labels you define with a command line flag or an environment variable.
 {{% /notice %}}
 required     | false
 type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores and must start with a letter.
 Values can be any valid UTF-8 string.